SnehaSharma245/InactiTab/README.md

 1. **Download the Extension**

    - Go to [GitHub Releases](https://github.com/yourusername/InactiTab2/releases)
-   - Download the latest `InactiTab-v2.x.x.zip` file
+   - Download the latest `inactitab.zip` file
    - Extract the ZIP file to a folder on your computer

 2. **Install in Chrome**